Reports: Jetway collapses at Baltimore airport, at least 6 injured

-BALTIMORE — A jetway reportedly collapsed at least partially Saturday at Baltimore/Washington International Airport.
+BALTIMORE — A jetway reportedly collapsed at least partially Saturday at Baltimore/Washington International Thurgood Marshall Airport.
 Six people were taken to the hospital for non-life threatening injuries, according to the airport.

 BWI tweeted that there was a partial equipment failure of a jet bridge at Gate E-10.